MoSync/MoSyncDoc/howto.md

 ## Introduction
 This document explains how to use the documentation system.

-It should be noted that the documenation in this repository is NOT in the final format displayed on the web site.
+It should be noted that the documentation in this repository is NOT in the final format displayed on the web site.
 A build script is used to process the pages in this repository, to produce HTML pages for the web site.

-The purpose with this repository is to have the documentation under version control.
+The purpose of this repository is to have the documentation under version control.

 An explanation of how to use the website build scripts is found in file: howto-scripts.md